 One of the Company's executive officers resigned effective December 31, 2017, and immediately entered into a consulting arrangement with the Company during the period January 1, 2018 to December 31, 2018.
 In connection with his resignation, (i) all of his unvested stock option awards (62,546 shares in aggregate) were forfeited and expired as of December 31, 2017; (ii) his right to exercise his vested, exercisable stock option awards (126,457 shares in aggregate) as of December 31, 2017 was extended to March 31, 2019, resulting in a modification; and (iii) during the first quarter of 2018, he was granted a stock option award to purchase 20,000 shares of the Company's common stock.
-For accounting purposes, this has been treated as a cancellation and replacement award, subject to modification accounting.
+In connection with the Company's adoption of ASU 2018-07 during the second quarter of 2018, final remeasurement of the consultant's stock option awards was performed as of April 1, 2018.
+Stock-based compensation expense will be recognized over the consulting period until services are completed.
 All granted stock awards are presented in the employee awards stock option table below.